Ackee-Blockchain-Education/SOS-092023-Task2-Template/README.md

 For this Task you need to have [Rust Installed](https://www.rust-lang.org/tools/install).
 You don't need to worry about the installed version, as the specified Rust version inside rust-toolchain will handle that.

 ### Commands
-After cloning the repository, you should be able to execute the following commands:

 1. To compile the project, run:
 ```